Authored by the expert who managed and guided the team behind the Japan Property Pack

 Are properties selling above or below asking in Osaka in 2026?

-As of early 2026, properties in Osaka are generally selling slightly below asking price, with an average sale-to-asking ratio of around 95% to 97%, meaning buyers typically negotiate a 3% to 5% discount from the listed price.
+As of early 2026, most residential properties in Osaka sell slightly below their asking price, with a typical sale-to-asking ratio of around 96 to 98%, meaning buyers in Osaka generally negotiate a discount of about 2 to 4% off the listed price.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Osaka.